uendibruci/vodaphone-task/README.md

 **Server:** Json-Server

 - All user data is managed using JSON Server.
 The data is stored in a data/db.json file, which serves as the backend database.
-This integration allows for a seamless separation of frontend and backend development.
+This integration allows for a seamless separation of frontend and backend development.The setup is already done for this step.

 ## API Reference